zackpyle/etch-docs/docs/docs/facets/wp-grid-builder/pagination.md

 ### Step 3: Add the Facet Class to Your Loop Container

 1. In your template, locate the direct parent element of your loop
-2. Add the Generated CSS Class (e.g., `wpgb-content-1`) as a class to that parent element
+2. Add a CSS Class that matches the selector you defined in your loop (e.g., `wpgb-content-1`) as a class to that parent element.

 **Example:**